nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s central bank has defended its inflationary open market operations where money was injected to overtrading banks pushing up deposits at its standing window to 200 billion rupees by October 29.

-Barely a month ago deposits in the window was around 100 to 120 billion rupees.
+Barely a month ago deposits in the window were around 100 to 120 billion rupees.

-That was because foreign banks which did not lend in interbank market due to risk limits.
+That was because foreign banks which did not lend in the interbank market due to risk limits.
 This has been well reported earlier.
 The volumes came down as confidence increased.

 Related Sri Lanka injects Rs130bn outright amid high private sector sterilization